 After selecting Kontena Cloud as the provider and clicking the 'Add nodes' button, terminal windows should open and you can choose a node type and the number of nodes you want to create.

 You can always execute

 cloud node create later in the terminal to provision additional Kontena Nodes to your Kontena Platform.

 Note!
 While Kontena will work with just a single Kontena Node, it is recommended to have at least three Kontena Nodes provisioned in a Grid.

 If you followed the steps above, you should now have a working Kontena setup installed.
 Verify the setup using the

-kontena node list command.
-It should list all the Kontena Nodes in your Grid.
+node list command.
+It should list all the Kontena Nodes in your Kontena Platform.

 The initial stack deployment may take some time while the host nodes pull the referenced Docker images.

-After the stack deployment is finished you can verify that the wordpress and mysql services are running:
+After the stack deployment is finished you can verify from the Kontena Cloud Dashboard that the lb and web services are running or executing the

 Congratulations -- Enjoy!